melektron/el_std_py/README.md

 ## 3rd party components and attribution

 This library contains some third-party components requiring attribution, mainly assets for UI widgets.
+These components are exempt from the terms of [LICENSE](LICENSE) and instead fall under the terms of their respective licenses as provided by their authors.

 Assets/Icons:
 - <a href="https://www.flaticon.com/free-icons/cross" title="cross icons">Cross icons created by Catalin Fertu - Flaticon</a>